hammer-mt/thumb/README.md

 - **runs**: the number of responses to generate per prompt and test case (default: `30`)
 - **model**: a langchain model you want to generate responses for the test (default: `gpt-3.5-turbo`)
 - **cache**: whether to cache the raw responses locally to CSV to avoid re-running (default: `True`)
+- **references**: a model answer to each test case to use as a guide when rating (default: `None`)

 If you include variables in your prompt templates (i.e. `{variable}`) you must provide corresponding test cases, otherwise this field is not required.
+Remember to include a value in your test case for each variable in your template.

 If you have 30 test runs with 2 prompt templates and 3 test cases, that's `30 x 2 x 3 = 180` calls to your LLM.
 Be careful: these can add up quickly!